ywinton/GettingAndCleaningDataProject/CodeBook.md

 timeBodyGyroJerk-std()-Y
 timeBodyGyroJerk-std()-Z

-The magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag, timeGravityAccMag, timeBodyAccJerkMag, timeBodyGyroMag, timeBodyGyroJerkMag). timeBodyAccMagnitude-mean()
+The magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag, timeGravityAccMag, timeBodyAccJerkMag, timeBodyGyroMag, timeBodyGyroJerkMag)

+timeBodyAccMagnitude-mean()
 timeBodyAccMagnitude-std()
 timeGravityAccMagnitude-mean()